Martiusweb/asynctest/doc/tutorial.mocking.rst

 This test can also miss a new bug now: what if ``client.increase_nb_users_cached()`` is never awaited?
-The method has been called, and since the result is a :class:`~asyncio.Future`, this mistake will not be caught if the test run with asyncio's :ref:`asyncio-debug-mode`.
+The method has been called, and since the result is a :class:`~asyncio.Future`, this mistake will not be caught if the test runs with asyncio's :ref:`asyncio-debug-mode`.

 :class:`asynctest.CoroutineMock` is a type of mock which specializes in mocking coroutine functions (defined with ``async def``).
 A